globewalldesk/revuu/README.md

 ## Development to do list

-* Add proper support for opening PSQL terminal.
+* Add support for opening repotask terminals (and PSQL sessions).
+Will include a feature to list and let the user choose a preferred terminal.
-* Full text search with regex capabilities.
+* Full text search with sorting by relevance score.
-* Add a "sort by date added" or "sort by ID" feature.
 * Make various archive safety improvements/clarifications.
-* Add statistics (number of questions, averages, number overdue, number to do today, etc.).
+* Add statistics (number of questions, average review interval, average score, average score per language, number to do today, etc.).

 ## Programmer notes